 Dear Mr. Boergers:

 Florida Gas Transmission Company (“FGT”) submits this response to the September 13, 2001 letter of the Federal Energy Regulatory Commission (“Commission”) in this proceeding.
 In its September 13, 2001 letter, the Commission notes that FGT made a filing on July 24, 2001, to indicate that one of FGT’s owners (Enron Corp.) had sold a former marketing affiliate (Houston Pipe Line Company) and that FGT had ceased to share two facilities previously shared with that affiliate.
-FGT had previously posted that it was sharing facilities located in Victoria Texas and Corpus Christi, Texas with the marketing affiliate.
+FGT had previously posted that it was sharing facilities located in Victoria, Texas and Corpus Christi, Texas with the marketing affiliate.
 In a July 24, 2001 filing, FGT stated that it has ceased to share facilities with the marketing affiliate.
 The order requests information in response to five requests set out in that order.
 FGT provides its responses as follows.

 (1) Request: The date on which FGT moved out of the two shared facilities.